-If you only have two minutes, please read this:
+If you only have a few minutes, please read this:

 Our home now has a year-round zero-carbon footprint and we pay zero for heating oil and electricity combined.
 We have “gone zero”.
 Having a zero-carbon footprint on our home means the carbon dioxide gas emitted by us burning fuel to heat our home plus the carbon dioxide gas emitted by power stations to generate the electricity used by our home total zero for a full year.